 [Notary Seal]

-Used when additional verification is necessary, this template involves an oath to confirm document contents.
+This template is used when additional verification is necessary, and it involves an oath to confirm document contents.
 It typically states:

 State of [State]